Killing of Michael Sandy

-Michael J. Sandy (October 12, 1977 – October 13, 2006) was a man from Brooklyn, New York, who died after being hit by a car while trying to escape four attackers who attempted to rob him because he was gay.
+Michael J. Sandy (October 12, 1977 – October 13, 2006) was a man from Brooklyn, New York, who died after being hit by a car during an attempted robbery.
+His assailants admitted that they planned their robbery because Sandy was gay.

 Background

 Michael Sandy, 29, was a native of Bellport, New York, and lived in East Williamsburg, Brooklyn.
 He worked as a display designer at the IKEA store in Hicksville, New York.

-On the night of October 8, 2006, Sandy met Anthony Fortunato, 20, in an online chatroom and engaged in a chat with him.
-With Fortunato was John Fox, 19.
+On the night of October 8, 2006, Sandy met Anthony Fortunato, 20, and John Fox, 19, in an online chatroom.
 After exchanging emails about having sex, Fortunato arranged to meet Sandy at Plumb Beach, a rest stop and popular cruising location on Belt Parkway in Sheepshead Bay, Brooklyn.
 The meeting took about an hour to arrange.
 Fox and Fortunato then departed for Plumb Beach with friends Ilya Shurov, 20, and Gary Timmons, 17.

 Attack

 Sandy drove his 2004 Mazda to the location, and met Fox first, near Emmons Avenue.
-They then drove to Howard Beach, where Fortunato, Shurov, and Timmons were waiting.
+They then drove to Plumb Beach, where Fortunato, Shurov, and Timmons were waiting.

 Shortly after Sandy arrived, witnesses saw two young white men approaching his car.
 At that time, Sandy was confronted by two of the young men, who began looking through his vehicle.
 Shurov pulled Sandy from the car and began punching him.
 At about 9:45 p.m., at least four witnesses saw one white man assaulting another man.

 Attempting to escape, Sandy ran toward the highway.
 He appeared to be calling for help on his cell phone.
 Two of his attackers caught up with him in the right lane of the highway.
 Shurov pursued Sandy across the guard rail, caught up with him in the right lane, and punched him.
 Sandy backpedaled into the middle lane, and was struck.
 One of the attackers dragged Sandy back to the side of the road.
 Shurov was seen rifling through Sandy's pockets after he was struck.